AndreBaltazar8/ablac/docs/status.md

 - The self-hosted compiler builds directly through LLVM and reproduces its generated LLVM module byte-for-byte at the fixed point.
+- The hosted compiler and ordinary Abla programs build and run natively on x86-64 Linux and Intel macOS; the macOS gate covers Mach-O emission, ORC, console, filesystem, and child-process behavior.
-- The final-native conformance suite covers 49 programs.
+- The final-native conformance suite covers 55 programs.
 Focused gates cover the raw libc-free target, compiler extensions, programmable builds, Android cross-builds, and WASM/MVC modules.
 - Compile-time code has bounded effect grants and can inspect resolved types,